Newt Loken: University of Michigan

 As of 2007, the 88-year-old Loken was still a regular at Michigan's men's gymnastics practices and events.
-It was reported that he not missed a single Michigan home meet from 1948 to 2007.
+It was reported that he had not missed a Michigan home meet from 1948 to 2007.
 Rich Dopp, a Michigan gymnast from the 1990s, recalled that Loken was still on the field with the alumni cheerleaders at the Homecoming games as recently as 2001 or 2002.
 Dopp said, “It may sound a little dorky, but it just makes me want to go, 'Meechigan!
 Meechigan!
 Rah, rah!' " In 2007, assistant coach Scott Vetere said: “He knows everybody on the team, and if he forgets, he's 80-some years old, and he'll ask again.
 He's just a pure gymnastics guy - always wants to be around gymnastics, always wants to learn more, (always) wants to praise guys for what a wonderful job they're doing."

-Honors and accolades
+Awards and honors

-Loken has received numerous awards, honors and accolades for his lifetime of service to gymnastics and to the University of Michigan.
+Loken has received numerous awards, honors, and accolades for his lifetime of service to gymnastics and the University of Michigan.
 These include: